inv4fee2020/pli_node_conf/README.md

 - delete all postgres related system folders
 - remove the postgres user & group
 - delete all plugin installaton folders under the users $HOME folder

+---
+---

+## Testing

+The scripts have been developed on ubuntu 20.x linux distros deployed within both a vmware esxi environment & racknerd VPS.

+Full deployment of the base node & external initiators was recorded at 15mins on racknerd with no user interaction.